-The Wisconsin Center for Investigative Journalism, an independent nonprofit organization based at the UW-Madison School of Journalism & Mass Communication, employs paid student reporting interns throughout the year.
+The Wisconsin Center for Investigative Journalism employs paid student interns from the University of Wisconsin School of Journalism and Mass Communication throughout the year.

-Generally, two interns work for the Center during the academic year.
+Generally, two to three interns work for the Center during the academic year.
 Each works about 20 hours a week.

 In the summer, the Center generally employs three interns.
 They work 40 hours a week.

-To be eligible for internships, applicants must be enrolled as UW-Madison School of Journalism & Mass Communication undergraduate or graduate students.
+To be eligible for internships, applicants must be enrolled at the time of application as UW-Madison School of Journalism & Mass Communication undergraduate or graduate students.

-Interns receive intensive training and experience in interviewing, researching and writing.
-They work with Center staff and partners at Wisconsin Public Radio and Wisconsin Public Television to produce high-impact investigative journalism on government integrity and quality-of-life issues.
+Interns receive intensive training and experience in interviewing, researching and writing and multimedia skills.
+They work with Center staff and partners at Wisconsin Public Radio and Wisconsin Public Television to produce high-impact investigative journalism on government integrity and quality-of-life issues, and to assist with critical public engagement and marketing efforts.

 Interns also assist mainstream and ethnic media outlets around Wisconsin in investigative coverage.
 Some travel around Wisconsin may be required.
 Access to a vehicle is required.